 Protect the Roadless Rules: In 2001, the U.S. Forest Service adopted a nationwide rule to protect large tracts of relatively undisturbed public forestland from road construction and destructive timber harvest.
 Setting aside U.S. forest in these roadless areas was groundbreaking, yet they only represent seven percent of total forest area in the lower 48 states.
 Defenders recognizes the importance of protecting roadless areas as wildlife refuges from destructive human activities.
 Our Federal Lands team, with support from the Center for Conservation Innovation and other departments throughout Defenders, is actively fighting petitions to weaken these protections in both the Tongass National Forest in Alaska and the Uinta-Wasatch-Cache National Forest in Utah.

 Support Wildlife Crossings: Defenders has been working with the Department of Transportation, the U.S. Forest Service and the Bureau of Land Management to encourage the installation of wildlife friendly fencing and crossings along roadways.
 Under- and overpasses help guide animals across roads without putting them in direct contact with vehicles.
 Research shows that wildlife crossings save money and lives, both human and animal.
 Defenders has been involved in facilitating the installation of wildlife crossings and slower speed zones to protect species like the Florida panther and Pacific fisher.
 In working with the Department of Transportation, we advocate for conservation-minded transportation planning that considers the dangers that motor vehicle traffic and habitat fragmentation present for panthers and other wildlife.
-The largest crossing in the world is currently under construction, stretching 200 feet above ten lanes of busy highway outside of Los Angeles, CA. Wildlife crossings can be creatively designed to fit the specific species trying to cross.
+The largest crossing in the world is planned to stretch 200 feet above ten lanes of busy highway outside of Los Angeles, California.
+Wildlife crossings can be creatively designed to fit the specific species trying to cross.
 Check out this diversity!

 Avoid Using Road Salt: Salt can be a natural resource of much needed minerals for wildlife.
 However, by attracting some species to roadsides, road salt can put animals in danger from passing cars.
 Road salt can also increase the amount of minerals in soil and waterways to levels dangerous for some plant, insect, and aquatic species.